top of page

 How do we think about the beneficial forms of agriculture that are socially appropriate?

-The oil palm plantation's efforts have a commodity value not only for the smallholder group but also to dominate the economic movement of all levels.
+The oil palm plantation's efforts have a commodity value not only for the smallholder group but also to dominate the economic movement at all levels.

 Palm plantations are a source of income for society and the country and play an essential role in maintaining the country's socioeconomic stability and development.
 Therefore, palm plantations are not a subject for comparison in the Green-Based Intelligent Spices Forest Program.

-This is slightly different from the orchards with varying types of fruits, such as durian and mangosteen, as a type of crop needed to enjoy seasonal agricultural produce as a family food source.
+This GBISF is slightly different from the orchards with varying types of fruits, such as durian and mangosteen, which are crops needed to enjoy seasonal agricultural produce as a family food source.
 However, there is a part of being a source of family income, and the more focused part becomes the result of exports.
 From that direction, fruit farming became part of the focus of plantation farmers.

-Farmers working on short-term crops such as vegetables, cereals, and herbs will focus on a crop potentially with various challenges in terms of price, value, and market, not to mention other challenges of the crop field.
-While its development status is only rapid at the local consumption level, only a small fraction of the percentage can penetrate the overseas market.
+Farmers working on short-term crops such as vegetables, cereals, and herbs will focus on a crop that potentially has various challenges in terms of price, value, and market, not to mention other challenges in the crop field.
+While its development status is only rapid at the local consumption level, only a small fraction can penetrate the overseas market.

-Apart from its geographical background, the country, with a large area and population, is continually active in synonymous agriculture.
+Apart from its geographical background, the country, with a large area and population, is continually active in agricultural activities.

-The conscious spice tree, which is of high exotic value, can live a long time well in the environment, and the need for conscious and natural fertilizing makes it tolerant of the background of our farming community.
+The conscious spice tree, which is of high exotic value, can live a long time well in the environment, and its need for conscious and natural fertilizing makes it tolerant of our farming community's background.

 Efforts to mobilize interest in planting the preferred spice tree require patience, just as we grow durian trees and other plants like it.

-Spice crops offer appealing long-term returns as they can be stored for extended periods without losing quality or utility.
+Spice crops offer appealing long-term returns.
+They can be stored for extended periods without losing quality or utility.
 Additionally, their prices remain high and stable due to steady demand.

-Various methods can be worked out from spices produced by spice growers.
+Various methods can be used to extract the spices produced by spice growers.
 Spices can be sold directly in manageable, attractive packaging methods by trying to maintain production quality.
 Spice is acceptable to most consumers' cultural backgrounds.
 Spices are beneficial to consumers in various aspects of household daily use.
 They are the primary source of a chart of the aroma and deliciousness of food flavors and are helpful for the consumer's health.

 As consumers prefer natural products for health benefits, spices are expected to become the leading ingredient of choice.
 Demand will continue increasing while prices stay stable.

-The country's farming community should look at this open to a long-term and rewarding source of opportunity.
+The country's farming community should consider this an opportunity for a long-term and rewarding source of income.

-This GBISF can provide a variety of factual disclosures about spice cultivation efforts.
-The most important thing is to provide adequate and appropriate exposure, especially to those involving market and demand, crop management methods, and yields.
+This GBISF can provide various factual disclosures about spice cultivation efforts.
+The most important thing is providing adequate and appropriate exposure, especially to market and demand, crop management methods, and yields.

-The appropriateness of society's thinking background allows the program to be as comfortable as possible without involving the issues of capital and employees.
-Based on a sensitive Understanding of our society's culture of thinking and various patterns of confidence and affordability in the agricultural sector, this program will strive to make this effort hit multiple issues of farmers' experience of failures and losses.
+The appropriateness of society's thinking background allows the GBISF to be as comfortable as possible without involving the issues of capital and employees.
+Based on a sensitive Understanding of our society's culture of thinking and various patterns of confidence and affordability in the agricultural sector, this GBISF will strive to make this effort hit multiple issues of farmers' experience of failures and losses.

-The most helpful aspect of this program is the durability of spices stored without burdening the farming community.
+The most helpful aspect of this GBISF is the durability of spices stored without burdening the farming community.

 This GBISF, if viewed in the long term, incredibly benefits society and the country.